-NBA Rumors: Knicks Could Acquire D’Angelo Russell For Dennis Smith Jr, Reggie Bullock, And Bobby Portis
+NBA Rumors: Knicks Could Acquire D’Angelo Russell For Dennis Smith Jr., Reggie Bullock, And Bobby Portis

 Russell would be an incredible addition to the Knicks, giving them a very reliable scoring option and a player who has the potential to become the face of the franchise.
 Though he’s still adjusting with his new team, the 23-year-old point guard is already posting incredible numbers, averaging 19.0 points and 6.4 assists while shooting 38.6 percent from the field and 31.4 percent from beyond the arc.
 Russell may be an All-Star, but he still perfectly fits the timeline of the Knicks’ young core of RJ Barrett, Kevin Knox, and Mitchell Robinson.

-Russell won’t have a hard time making himself comfortable in New York.
+Russell won’t have a hard time making himself comfortable in New York, either.
 Aside from his experience playing for the other team situated in New York, the Brooklyn Nets, Russell would also be reuniting with his former Los Angeles Lakers teammate, Julius Randle, who signed a three-year, $62 million contract with the Knicks in the 2019 NBA free agency.

 The proposed trade deal also makes sense for the Warriors, especially if Russell proves to be an odd fit alongside Stephen Curry and Klay Thompson.
-By trading Russell to the Knicks, the Warriors would receive two veteran role players in Portis and Bullock and a younger and cheaper backup for Curry in Smith Jr. However, to convince the Warriors to send Russell to New York, the Knicks may need to add more interesting assets in the trade package.
-According to a previous The Inquisitr article, aside from quality role players, the Warriors could also demand future first-round picks in the deal involving Russell.
+By trading Russell to the Knicks, the Warriors would receive two veteran role players in Portis and Bullock and a younger and cheaper backup for Curry in Smith Jr. However, to convince the Warriors to send Russell to New York, the Knicks may need to add some more interesting assets in the trade package.
+According to a previous The Inquisitr article, aside from quality role players, the Warriors could also demand future first-round picks in the Russell deal.